Destination dispatch

 Destination dispatch is an optimization technique used for multi-elevator installations, in which groups of passengers heading to the same destinations use the same elevators, thereby reducing waiting and travel times.
-Comparatively, the traditional approach is where all passengers wishing to ascend or descend enter any available lift and then request their destination.
+This contrasts with the traditional approach, in which each passenger calls for and enters the first available lift and then, once inside, requests their destination.

-Using destination dispatch, passengers request travel to a particular floor using a keypad, touch screen, or proximity card room-key prior in the lobby and are immediately directed to an appropriate elevator car.
+Using destination dispatch, passengers request travel to a particular floor using a keypad, touch screen, or proximity card (such as a hotel room keycard) and are then directed to an appropriate elevator car selected by an algorithm.
+The elevator then takes each passenger to their destination, with no further input after entering the car.

+History

+The idea of a destination dispatch elevator was first conceived in 1961 by then-future Lord Mayor of Sydney Leo Port.
+The system was dubbed Port-El, a play on the words “portal” “elevator”, and his last name.
+It was patented in 1961.
+It did not come to full fruition at the time, as the mechanical relays that controlled elevators were not well suited for complex algorithms, and the patent expired in 1977.
+Port-El systems were installed in the Law School at the University of Sydney, as well as in the Australian Milk Marketing Board offices.
+Port allowed his invention's patent to expire in 1977, though he is recognised as the first inventor to propose and design the first destination dispatch elevators.

+Microprocessor-controlled elevators that could support destination dispatch were first implemented in the late 1970s and became more widespread in the 1980s.
+The first destination dispatch to be introduced was the Miconic 10 system, introduced in 1992 by the Schindler Group.

 Algorithms

 Based on information about the trips that passengers wish to make, the controller will dynamically allocate individuals to elevators to avoid excessive intermediate stops.
 Overall trip-times can be reduced by 25% with capacity up by 30%.

 Controllers can also offer different levels of service to passengers based on information contained in key-cards.
-A high-privilege user may be allocated the nearest available elevator and always be guaranteed a direct service to their floor, and may be allocated an elevator with exclusive use; other users, such as handicapped people, may be provided with accessibility features such as extended door-opening times.
+A high-privilege user may be allocated the nearest available elevator and always be guaranteed a direct service to their floor, and may be allocated an elevator with exclusive use; other users, such as disabled people, may be provided with accessibility features such as extended door-opening times.